-Friday tours are 4-6 hours (depending on the season), starting at 8am, and I do not run tours on Saturday due to the Jewish Sabbath.
-The Bethlehem tour can be any day of the week.
+Friday tours are up to 4-6 hours (depending on the season), starting by 8:30 am, and I do not guide tours on Saturday due to the Jewish Sabbath.
+However, the Bethlehem visit can be any day of the week.
 Jerusalem tours can start any time of day from 8 am, although many people prefer 9:30 to allow for a leisurely breakfast.
-Starting early is best for avoiding the crowds, but Jerusalem has a unique and special atmosphere during all of the different times of day.
-Late afternoon is also beautiful and often less crowded.
+Starting early is good for avoiding the crowds, but Jerusalem has a unique and special atmosphere during all of the different times of the day.
+Late afternoon is also beautiful, shady, and often less crowded.

-I can only offer the discounted rates for tours I guide in Jerusalem.
-For tours to other areas, prices are as listed on my general website.
 Feel free to browse other pages on my website.
-The Embassy tour pages do not appear in the website menu, so in order to return to these pages, use the link you received by email or WhatsApp.
+The other Embassy tour pages do not appear in the general website menu, so in order to return to these pages, use the link you received by email or WhatsApp.

 The Old City has a lot of walking and stairs.
 Let me know if anyone has limitations on mobility and I can suggest options for a more accessible Jerusalem tour.